WFUSM-BDS/guideline-db/README.md

 ## SQL

 Note: To connect to a SQL database, be sure you have already set up the connection through ODBC Data Sources (Windows).
-TODO: How is this done on Mac?

 There are a variety of packages that allow you to connect to a SQL database in R including `RODBC` and `odbc`.